COVID-19 Vaccination Programme questions and answers

 21. I’ve had COVID-19 already/tested positive for antibodies, do I need to be vaccinated?

-At present it is unclear whether previous infection with COVID-19 results in long term immunity.
+Current evidence shows that natural immunity following COVID-19 infection will begin to wane (decrease) over time.
 Therefore, if you are eligible for a COVID-19 vaccine you should attend even if you have tested positive for COVID-19 in the past or have tested positive for COVID-19 antibodies.

-24. What about treatments, are there effective ways to treat COVID?
+22. What about treatments, are there effective ways to treat COVID-19?

 There are some treatments that have been proven to make a difference, for example the antiviral drug, Remdesivir, can reduce the length of illness.
 Two steroid drugs, dexamethasone and hydrocortisone, have been shown to save lives but only in people who are seriously ill in hospital.